 CLADONIA PORTENTOSA

 Usnic Acid has many chemical similarities to other Lichen Acids, such as Stictic Acid, which is found in Usnea flammea.

 Crotal takes up to five years to grow, but lasts a long time.
 It grows on grassland on wet acidic upland grassland.
-The author has also seen it covering the upper parts of The Lawley, a hill near Caer Caradoc in Shropshire, where it was blowing about rolling low on the grass by the high wind.
+Your author has also seen it covering the upper parts of The Lawley, a hill near Caer Caradoc in Shropshire, where it was blowing about by the high wind and rolling low on the grass.

 Even though its normal habitat is upland bogs and grassland, it dries readily in low relative humidity conditions for it has no roots to keep it moist, and without water storage tissues its moisture retention capabilities are very limited.
 Crotal is highly flammable when desiccated and is decimated by forest or moorland fires when it will take five years to recover.

-In 1986 after the Chernoble nuclear reactor explosion, reindeer lichens such as this absorbed high concentrations of radionuclides, especially the more soluble and volatile ones such as caesium-137, which has a half-life of 30.1 years.
+After the Chernoble nuclear reactor explosion in April 1986, reindeer lichens such as this absorbed high concentrations of radionuclides, especially the more soluble and volatile ones such as caesium-137, which has a half-life of 30.1 years.
 It decays into the innocuous barium-137 with the emission of anti-neutrinos (which are harmless), beta particles and gamma rays.
 Accidental ingestion of caesium-137 can be treated with Prussian Blue, Iron hexa-cyanoferrate, Fe(CN)6, which forms a complex with caesium, rendering it immobile and hastening its excretion from the body.

-Because reindeer feed on these lichens, the radioactively-poisoned reindeer lichens contaminated the meat of reindeer, rendering them inedible and un-saleable by the indigenous folk of the area, the Sami.
-The Sami lost their primary source of both food and livelihood, and their future is still under threat, barely one half-life period of time having elapsed since the Chernobyl accident.
+Because reindeer feed on these lichens, the radioactively-poisoned reindeer lichens contaminated the meat of reindeer, rendering them inedible and un-salable by the indigenous folk of the area, the Sami.
+The Sami lost their primary source of both food and livelihood, and their future is still under threat - with barely one half-life period of time having elapsed since the Chernobyl accident.
 It will require a period of about ten half-lives (300 years) before the extensive radioactive contamination has fallen to acceptable levels.

-ANY TEXT GOES HERE
+CLADONIA PORTENTOSA